vickbarca11/epl_goals_scored_analysis/README.md

 ![alt text](img/kde_goals_concentration.png)

 Figure 6.
 KDE plot showing the density of goals scored
 #### The KDE plot confirms our inference on goals scored in the 63-72min of the match.
-High goal scoring concentrations are mostly high between the penalty box and the 30meter mark.
-Overtime does seem to show a smaller range, high concentration aroud the penalty shot mark up to the 25 meter mark.
+High goal scoring concentrations are mostly high between the penalty box and the 30m mark.
+Overtime does seem to show a smaller range, high concentration aroud the penalty shot mark up to the 25m mark.
 The assumption would be that defending teams are defending tight by the goalkeeper, and attacking teams are not taking as many risks shooting from far.
 Also, noting that goal concentration seems to be opening up around the start of the second half up until the 63min interval where it begins to narrow again, likewise at the 27-36min interval.